TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-v0-EN.md

 - a well-known URL is defined, for instance: `https://tacw.example.com/clusterlist/`, that is meant to contain the various files of the `clusterList` collection;
 - the server makes available a well-known index, `index.txt`,  that lists the various files available, in a chronological order, and limited to a 14 days history;
 - each file contains some metadata and the identification of all the clusters added to the `clusterList` during that time span (LTId and timing information);
-- the file names use the following convention: `cluster_file_ID_DATE.json` where `ID` is a monotonically incremented identifier, starting at 0 when bootstraping the system, and the `DATE` suffix indicates the corresponding `yyyymmdd` (it is essentially here to facilitate human checks);
+- the file names use the following convention: `cluster_file_ID_DATE.json` where `ID` is a monotonically incremented identifier, starting at 0 when bootstrapping the system, and the `DATE` suffix indicates the corresponding `yyyymmdd` (it is essentially here to facilitate human checks);
 - all files are made available as soon as possible in order to quickly let users know if they are at risk.
 It follows that several files per day should be made available (4 in this example).

 Here is an example of `index.txt` file (usually there are as many entries as required to cover the 14 days window):